 - The Post Office Horizon scandal, Criminal Cases Review Commission

 - Child Sexual Exploitation, sentencing, Parole Board, ending early release victims rights

 - The Georgia Williams case and Serious Case Review into West Mercia Police

 - Children in care and children's social care

 - Telford's Princess Royal Hospital

-Lucy Allan has been a member of the Education Select Committee in the 2015-2017 Parliament and the 2017-2019 Parliament.
-Lucy Allan was the founder and chair of the All-Party Parliamentary Group for New Towns to lobby Government on issues relating to New Towns.
-Lucy was appointed Parliamentary Private Secretary to the Leader of the House of Commons in 2020.
+- Lucy was also founder and chair of the All-Party Parliamentary Group for New Towns to lobby Government on issues relating to New Towns regeneration.